 If you download the MCT material, please make a contribution ($35/35€ for individuals; $100/100€ for institutions).
 You may donate online via this link, for more information see here.
 Your contribution will be used to revise, develop and evaluate new (self-help) treatments.
 Of course, we will send you an official donation receipt.
 Please note that we have developed certified e-trainings for the MCT and D-MCT (www.uke.de/e-mct; www.uke.de/e-dmct).

-Although MCT-Silber was developed with individuals 60 and older in mind, everyone’s life course plays out differently and some individuals will not face some of these issues until much later (if at all!).
+Although MCT-Silver was developed with individuals 60 and older in mind, everyone’s life course plays out differently and some individuals will not face some of these issues until much later (if at all!).
 Due to improvements in medicine, the process of aging is currently much different than it was for our parents and grandparents.
-Nonetheless, aging is an unavoidable part of life and most of us will experience age-related changes in one way or another, and in some people these may trigger or contribute to depressive symptoms.
+Nonetheless, aging remains an unavoidable part of life and most of us will experience age-related changes in one way or another, and in some people these may trigger or contribute to depressive symptoms.

 - Dr. Brooke Schneider

 - M.Sc.
-Lara Bücker
+Josefine Gehlenborg